iyasinn/evidentia/README.md

-# MetaResearch
+# Evidentia

 Research tooling is still weirdly manual.

-MetaResearch is a small Python project for turning messy literature search into structured, reusable research data.
+Evidentia is a small Python project for turning messy literature search into structured, reusable research data.
 The current focus is PubMed ingestion, but the real direction is larger: a foundation for search, extraction, synthesis, and eventually meta-analysis workflows that do not collapse into spreadsheet chaos.

 ## Why this exists